-- 1.1.1 This annex sets out the Client's minimum requirements for the Contractor in terms of continual improvement using Lean principles and Structured Innovation for the delivery of the service.
+- 1.1.1 This annex sets out the Client's minimum requirements for the Supplier in terms of continual improvement using Lean principles and Structured Innovation for providing the service or providing the works.

 - 1.1.2 Continual improvement and innovation comprises five parts

 - 1) Outcome requirements

 - 2) Strategic objectives

 - 3) The method(s)

 - a.
 Lean Continual Improvement

 - b.
 Structured Innovation

 - 4) Performance measurement

 - 5) Client's training.